Composer | Sound & Mantra Therapist | Educator

 I am a lecturer on the BA Music, the BA Popular Music Performance & Songwriting, and the BSc Music Technology degree courses at Coventry University.
 I am also a guest lecturer on the MSc in Mindfulness and Compassion degree course at Coventry University, delivering specialist workshops on the healing power of sound and music.

 Before embarking on my PhD, I had previously completed an MA (with Distinction) in Music Composition (2011) and a BA (First Class Honours) in Music Composition and Professional Practice (2008), all completed at Coventry University.
-During the final year of my BA studies, I won the Stephen Zundell Piano Prize.
+During the final year of my BA studies, I was awarded the Stephen Zundell Piano Prize.
 My composition tutors have included Dr Christopher Hobbs, Dr Tom Williams and Dr Robert Ramskill.

 I am a member of numerous professional music organisations and societies, including the PRS for Music, the PPL, the VPL and the Central Composers’ Alliance.
 Since 2012, I have been recognised as an Associate Fellow of the Higher Education Academy (AFHEA).
 In October 2020, I was awarded the diploma of Associate Fellow of the National College of Music and Arts, London (AFNCollM).